-I Transferred Over USB Straight From The Camera
+11. Transferring Over USB Straight From The Camera

-All this time I’d been transferring photos over a USB lead, experiencing slow transfers, wasting my battery life and experiencing cut outs during the transfer.
+All this time I’d been transferring photos over a USB lead, experiencing slow transfers, wasting my battery life and experiencing cut-outs during the transfer.

-White Balance Accuracy Was Baaaadddd
+10. Messing up White Balance Accuracy

-I would almost always have my camera set to AWB (Auto White Balance) which resulted in wildly inaccurate colour accuracy, especially when I took photos inside: in tungsten light, all of my photos came out orange.
+I would almost always have my camera set to AWB (Auto White Balance) which resulted in wildly inaccurate colour accuracy, especially when I took photos inside.
+In tungsten light, all of my photos came out orange.

 When you start to get your white balance right, you’ll cringe at some of your old photos.

-I Used Free Editing Software
+9. Using Free Editing Software

 Whenever I straightened a photo, it would automatically lose image quality, appearing much less sharp.